datasentinel/datasentinel_toolkit/README.md

 # This toolkit helps you easily use the API

-This toolkit is composed of simple ansible playbooks.
+This toolkit is composed of simple ansible playbooks

-For simplicity, all variables are defined in the header of each playbook Ansible is a very popular tool and is installed by default on the Datasentinel platform
+For simplicity, all variables are defined in the header of each playbook

+Ansible is a very popular tool and is installed by default on the Datasentinel platform

 Connect as datasentinel on the platform server: